 First, let’s go over the details of what IFBs and RFPs are.

-An invitation to bid, also referred to as an invitation for bids, is usually a sealed bidding process used when an organization has a clear understanding of its product or project needs.
+An Invitation to Bid, also referred to as an Invitation for Bids, is usually a sealed bidding process used when an organization has a clear understanding of its product or project needs.
 Therefore, IFB evaluations are heavily determined by pricing.
-An invitation to bid does still value and consider vendors’ experience, but an organization using an IFB will most likely already have a clear description of its project’s scope, requirements, and proposer qualifications.
+An Invitation to Bid does still value and consider vendors’ experience, but an organization using an IFB will most likely already have a clear description of its project’s scope, requirements and proposer qualifications.

-A request for proposal, on the other hand, is a process designed to illuminate new ideas and plans to help the organization accomplish its desired task, or tasks.
+A Request for Proposal, on the other hand, is a process designed to illuminate new ideas and plans to help the organization accomplish its desired task, or tasks.
 An organization utilizing an RFP knows where they want to go, but is less clear on how to get there.

-Which is right for you?
+Which is Right for You?

-Timing and transparency are also important factors of consideration for organizations weighing RFP versus IFB processes.
+Timing and transparency are also important factors of consideration for organizations weighing RFP vs IFB processes.
 If an organization has a clear understanding of its product or project needs, an IFB offers a standardized procedure to receive a number of offers quickly.
 Once you can determine that the proposer meets your desired qualifications, simple arithmetic can tell you which option is most price-competitive.

 Additionally, because the evaluation process is much more straightforward, organizations needing to maintain transparency often take the IFB route.
 This is why government agencies and academic institutions so often leverage IFB processes for their vendor needs.